bixb922/crank-organ/building/README.md

 # 5. Build pipes

-Here is a spreadsheed with pipe measurements (german: Mensuren): [spreadsheed](pipe_dimensions.xls).
+Here is a spreadsheed with pipe measurements (german: Mensuren): [spreadsheed](/building/pipe_dimensions.xlsx).
 On second sheet in the file are some explanations.
 The original is here: https://orgue-bernard.blog4ever.com/, open the Downloads section.
 The original is way better than my simplified version.

-This is one of the simplest ways to make a block: http://www.melright.com/busker/jsart136.htm
+This is one of the simplest ways to make a pipe foot: http://www.melright.com/busker/jsart136.htm

-I don't have a band saw.
-So I made a similar pipe foot block out of wood with a small table saw.
-Later I found out that the exact shape of the inner chamber in the pipe foot is not very relevant (it sure is for a large church organ).
-So a even easier pipe foot is:
-* One block for the foot where the toe pipe goes (i.e. at the bottom of the pipe).
-This needs to be 1.5cm in height so the toe pipe fits well in.
-The width and depth are according to the spreadsheet (interior width).
-* A second block to form the windsheet (the small slit where the air exits in front of the mouth), also called air band.
-Same width and depth as first block.
-* A third block to keep the walls in place while gluing.
-This block is then thrown away.

-Maybe someday I make a drawing.
+I made the walls of the pipes of balsa wood.
+It is very easy to cut.
+But beware: balsa is very porous and needs 3 or 4 layers of varnish to seal.
+Even the smallest pore makes the sound dull.

+The easiest stopper is this one: https://orgue-bernard.blog4ever.com/les-tampons-en-silicone.
+As with all pages of this site, use the translation box provided by the page.
+It works well with balsa since the pressure of the stopper does not need to be strong to seal.

 # 6. Crank